 • Initiated the development of a new State Archives and Rhode Island History Exhibition Center that will help Rhode Islanders further understand and appreciate their state’s great history.

-In recognition of her extraordinary leadership and achievements, she has been named Co-Chair of the National Association of Secretaries of State Business Services Committee, and is an Aspen Rodel Fellow and a Hunt Kean Fellow.
-She has also served as Vice Chair for the 2016 Democratic National Convention Platform Committee and Co-Chair of the National Association of Secretaries of States Voter Participation Committee.
+In recognition of her extraordinary leadership and achievements, she has been named Regional Vice President for the National Association of Secretaries of State, and is an Aspen Rodel Fellow and a Hunt Kean Fellow.
+She serves as a member of the Advisory Board of Access Democracy and Salve Regina University.
+She has also served as Vice Chair for the 2016 Democratic National Convention Platform Committee and Co-Chair of the National Association of Secretaries of States Voter Participation and Business Services Committees.

 Originally from Puerto Rico, Gorbea is a graduate of Princeton University’s Woodrow Wilson School for Public and International Affairs and holds a master’s degree in public administration from Columbia University.
 She and her husband, Steve D’Hondt, and their three daughters live in North Kingstown.